KwanThink/PFE_QCar2_2026/README.md

 ## Current Completed Milestone

-The current GitHub version focuses on the completed trajectory and navigation bringup milestone.
+The current GitHub version focuses on the completed system exploration, SLAM/Nav2 bringup, and trajectory generation milestones.

 Implemented:

-- ROS 2 workspace setup for Quanser QCar2
-- Custom QCar2 interfaces
-- QCar2 hardware integration
-- QCar2 odometry
-- LiDAR integration
-- TF setup for LiDAR frame
-- Cartographer SLAM bringup
-- Nav2 navigation bringup
-- Nav2-to-QCar2 command conversion
-- Bezier trajectory generation
-- RViz trajectory visualization
+- Explored the Quanser QCar2 platform, tested the onboard camera and LiDAR, collected sensor data, and visualized them through the remote development setup using SSH.
+- Applied SLAM and Nav2 to scan the environment, generate a map, and navigate inside the mapped area using a PID-based control approach.
+- Used the QCar2 kinematic model to generate trajectories that better match the vehicle motion constraints instead of relying only on the default Nav2-generated trajectory, and visualized the generated trajectories in RViz.
 ---

 ## Work in Progress